Playground Safety Inspection Report Findings – Budget

-For a customers future self inspection I attach some important information to help you better maintain your playgrounds; the CPSC manual for the standards for the state of California.
+For a customers future self inspection, attached is a safety inspection checklist to help you better maintain your playgrounds; the CPSC manual for the standards for the state of California.

 See Photo: Because of the safety hazards the report Findings/Conclusion- it must be replaced.
 The wood posts are rotted and a number of items do not pass the regulations for ASTM and CPSC.